GalProject/Robotics/README.md

-# Our Robotics Final Project
+# Robotics Final Project
+this project is under the supervision of Dr. Yehuda Elmaliach

 Developed in c++ using with HamsterAPI

-this project is under the supervision of Dr. Yehuda Elmaliach

 os: Ubuntu